 BCE's corporate and legal status has been the subject of much discussion in recent years.
 For tax purposes, BCE announced plans to change its legal status from a corporation to an income trust during 2006.
 Those plans were later dropped following a change in tax legislation.
 A year later, in a move motivated mainly by fears of a potential takeover bid from an American or European telecoms group, BCE's largest shareholder, Ontario Teachers' Pension Plan, began assembling a private equity bid for the business.
 That offer, backed by two private equity funds and worth almost C$52bn (US$49bn), was accepted by Bell Canada's board and shareholders towards the end of 2007.
 Ontario Teachers had hoped to close the deal by mid 2008, but the turmoil in global credit markets created serious obstacles to the deal and it finally collapsed at the end of the year.
 As a result BCE remains a traditional publicly quoted company.

-BCE's total revenues for 2015 rose 2% to C$21.51bn.
-Net earnings were flat at C$2.73bn.
-Unlike telecoms groups operating in more populous countries, the largest share of revenues still comes from fixed line.
-Bell Wireline contributed revenues of C$12.26bn, almost twice the C$6.88bn contributed by Bell Wireless.
-Bell Media added a further C$2.64bn of external revenues.
+BCE's total revenues for 2017 rose 5% to C$22.72bn.
+Net earnings were down almost 4% to C$2.97bn.
+Unlike telecoms groups operating in more populous countries, the largest share of both revenues and profits still comes from fixed line.
+Bell Wireline contributed revenues of C$12.42bn, a third higher than the C$7.88bn contributed by Bell Wireless.
+Bell Media added a further C$2.7 bn of external revenues.

-Markerters include Rick Seifeddine (SVP, brand, Bell Canada), Nicolas Poitras (VP, marketing communications, Bell Canada), Loring Phinney (VP, corporate marketing), Devorah Lithwick (VP, marketing communications, Bell Mobility), Claire Gillies (VP, marketing campaigns & pricing), Olivia Ibell (VP, strategy & business intelligence), Kevin Cluett (VP, residential marketing, Bell Canada) and Floyd Rocha (VP, marketing, Virgin Mobile Canada).
+Marketers include Rick Seifeddine (SVP, brand, Bell Canada), Ryan Maund (SVP, customer operations & loyalty), Nicolas Poitras (VP, marketing communications, Bell Canada), Loring Phinney (VP, corporate marketing), David Kennedy (VP, marketing communications, Bell Mobility), Olivia Ibell (VP, strategy & business intelligence) and Kevin Cluett (VP, residential marketing, Bell Canada).